meilisearch/documentation/create/how_to/qovery.md

 ### 6. Deploy the app on Qovery

-All you have to do now is to navigate to your application and click on **Deploy**
+All you have to do now is to navigate to your application and click on **Deploy**.

 ![Deploy the app](https://hub.qovery.com/img/heroku/heroku-1.png)

-That's it.
-Watch the status and wait till the app is deployed.
+That's it!
+Watch the status and wait until the app is deployed.

-To open the application in your browser, click on **Action** and **Open** in your application overview
+To open the application in your browser, click on **Action** and **Open** in your application overview.

 ## Support